A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical validations

 \section{Numerical validations}

 This part is devoted to the numerical validations of the model and the numerical scheme.

+We begin by examining the numerical solution of the eB model for the case of solitary waves and show that the latter enjoys better approximate solution with respect to lower-order models.

-We begin by studying the propagation of a solitary wave solution with correctors of order $\OO(\eps^3)$ established in~\cite{KLIG}.
+Secondly, we study the propagation of a solitary wave solution with correctors of order $\OO(\eps^3)$ established in~\cite{KLIG}.
 We compare our numerical solution with an analytic one (up to an $\OO(\eps^3)$ remainder) at several times and show that our numerical scheme is very efficient and accurate.

-Secondly, as usual when dealing with a model in oceanographical science, one has to test the ability of the model and the numerical method for the test of a head on collision of counter propagating solitary waves.
+As usual when dealing with a model in oceanographical science, one has to test the ability of the model and the numerical method for the test of a head on collision of counter propagating solitary waves.
 A very good agreement is observed.

 An important fact to reveal is whether or not the improved model is pertinent.
-The third numerical test reveals that in presence of large wave number, the choice of the parameter $\alpha$ and the high order derivatives factorization are crucial.

-The fourth numerical test shows a very good agreement of the proposed extended Boussinesq model and the Green-Naghdi model proposed by Duch\^ene \textit{et al.} \cite{DucheneIsrawiTalhouk14}

-The fifth test is build to test the ability of the model and the numerical method to deal with irregular solution.
-A very good behaviour is observed.
+The third and fourth numerical tests reveal that in presence of large wave number, the choice of the parameter $\alpha$ and the high order derivatives factorization are crucial.
+In the fifth test, we study the dam-break problem supplemented by a comparison between the standard and extended Boussinesq models.
+This test is build to test the ability of the eB model and the numerical method to deal with irregular solution.
+A very good behavior is observed.
+In the last numerical test, we consider the well-known ``Favre waves" resulting after the impact of a wave on a vertical wall.
+The numerical results obtained by the eB model are compared with experimental results of Favre~\cite{Favre35} and Treske~\cite{Treske94} and a good agreement is observed.

+In all the test cases, we use the ``WENO5-DF4-RK4" discretization and a CFL number of 1.
+Our numerical investigations highlight that the time step restriction from the CFL condition of the finite-volume step is enough to ensure stability for the whole numerical method.